nairraghav/Introduction-To-Python/lessons/lesson02-python-basics/logic.md

 ```

 In terms of pure functionality, you will generally be able to substitute `for` loops with `while` loops and vice versa.
-The key is understand when to use each which type of loop and what allows for it to be the most understandable.
+The key is to understand when to use each type of loop and what allows for it to be the most readable.
+Generally, `for`
-Generally, `for` loops are preferred for iterative needs because you will usually know how many times an iteration must
+loops are preferred for iterative needs because you should know how many times an iteration must be done.
+They are also
-be done, they are much more readable and there is typically less risk when it comes to having infinitely running loops
+easier to understand and there is less risk to having infinitely running loops as `for` loops usually a well defined
-as there is usually a well defined end.
+termination point.

 \
 \